plastic-labs/plastic-labs.github.io/content/blog/YouSim Launches Identity Simulation on X.md

 ## How to Use It
 ^bbd794
 > [!custom] TL;DR
->Your first tweet in a sim needs to being with `@YouSimDotAI`, all your responses need to start with `/`.
+>Your first tweet in a sim needs to being with `@YouSimDotAI` & all your further responses need to start with `/`.

 A few tips to get started simulating identity on X: